-The date, hour and place for the latest receipt of bids and for the opening of bids shall be announced in the invitations to bid and all bids shall be opened publicly at the stipulated time and place.
-Bids received after this time shall be returned unopened.
-The name of the bidder and total amount of each bid and of any alternative bids, if such have been requested or permitted, shall be read aloud and recorded when opened.
-This record shall be confirmed and signed by all bidders or their representatives present at opening of bids, and a copy of this record shall be promptly sent to the BANK.
+- (1) The date, hour and place for the latest receipt of bids and for the opening of bids shall be announced in the invitations to bid and all bids shall be opened publicly at the stipulated time and place.
+Bids received after this time shall be returned unopened. - (2) The name of the bidder and total amount of each bid and of any alternative bids, if such have been requested or permitted, shall be read aloud and recorded when opened.
+This record shall be confirmed and signed by all bidders or their representatives present at opening of bids, and a copy of this record shall be promptly sent to JICA.

-- 1. The public opening of bids in this Section should be observed to prevent the arbitrary award of a contract and to ensure a fair decision in the presence of the public. - 2.
-The time for the bid opening shall be the same as for the deadline for the receipt of bids or promptly thereafter. - In the case of two-envelop bidding, a financial envelop, which is opened after the evaluation of the technical bid, shall be made public.
-As a matter of course, financial envelops of rejected bidders in the technical evaluation shall be returned to each bidder unopened.
+- 1. Paragraph (1): - (01) The public opening of bids in this Section should be observed to prevent the arbitrary award of a contract and to ensure a fair decision in the presence of the public. - (02) The time for the bid opening shall be the same as for the deadline for the receipt of bids or promptly thereafter. - In the case of single-stage: two-envelop bidding, financial proposals, which are opened after the evaluation of the technical proposals, shall be made public.
+It is necessary to ensure that financial proposals of rejected bidders in the technical evaluation shall be returned to each bidder unopened.